sel8888/harmonic-shape-transform-2026-koncept/README.md

 ### A New Concept for Shape Transformation Using Harmonic Notes

+**"7 days of public development are complete; I am now moving to private research.
+Thanks to everyone."**

 ## 🌍 World Premiere — Pre-release Binaries

 The first public release of HST Pipeline v5 — the first C++ implementation